Management Accountant Job Description: Top Duties and Qualifications

 The first of these certifications is the Certified Management Accountant from the Institute of Management Accountants.
 The IMA also offers the title CSCA, which stands for ‘Certified in Strategy and Competitive Analysis’ and is a further extension of the qualification.

-The second certification is the Chartered Global Management Accountant designation offered by the American Institute of CPAs together with the Chartered Institute of Management Accountants in London.
+The second certification is the Chartered Global Management Accountant designation, offered by the American Institute of CPAs together with the Chartered Institute of Management Accountants in London.

-Management Accountant salary expectations
+Management accountant salary expectations

 Job description samples for similar positions